a2nt/silverstripe-webpack/README.md

 + /site/src/js/main.js (Your custom site-wide functionality)
 + /site/src/js/_events.js (Your custom site-wide events)
 + /site/src/js/_pageType_and_component_template.js (A template which can be used to create new modules)
 + /site/src/types/*.js (Extra page-specific modules to be autocompiled.
-My suggestion is to use *ClassName*.js and then Require it as at SilverStripe automatically)
+My suggestion is to use *ClassName*.js and then require it at SilverStripe custom controller area)